 By the end of year two, you will have developed a clear proposal for your research, and in subsequent years will be regularly supervised on your project by an experienced team.
 Research continuation seminars offer opportunities for group data analysis and problem solving, and strong peer support.

 Each year you will also attend the annual Tavistock Doctoral Conference where students present work in progress, display posters, and learn from the experience of doctoral graduates.

 Our programme is unique in its emphasis on relationship based and therapeutic practice principles and benefits from a course team who are experienced and current practitioners as well as leading academics and researchers.
 Research supervisors are selected on the basis of their expertise in relation to your chosen area of research.
-A significant number of our students are interested in experiences of migration, race, ethnicity, racism and identity as it impacts on themselves, their organisations and the communities with whom they work, and we offer an additional Race and Research seminar, open to all students, to support and help researchers explore the complexities of these issues.
+There are also some opportunities to undertake

 What our students say

 “The course has given me confidence not just in my work as a social work practitioner and senior leader but also as a person in how I approach life experiences.
 It offered me a level of sophistication in using experiential learning and reflective practice in my work with children and group dynamics when leading people.

 The experiential learning which the programme offers means that I had to bring myself as an individual with life experiences, my work as a social work practitioner and manager, and my world view as a member of a social group.
 It helped me establish that I am a complex whole who transcends and negotiates a number of complex boundaries.
 Psychoanalytic learning assisted me in entangling some of those complex issues.” – Claudious Madembo, 2016 graduate.